netdisco/netdisco-docker/README.md

 See the demo at: [https://netdisco2-demo.herokuapp.com/](https://netdisco2-demo.herokuapp.com/)

-##  Docker Deployment

 Netdisco includes a lightweight web server for the interface, a backend daemon to gather data from your network, and a command line interface for troubleshooting.
 There is a simple configuration file in YAML format.

-If you do not have your own PostgreSQL database, we also have an image for that.
-All images work well together, sharing configuration and logs.
+##  Docker Deployment

 Download the `docker-compose.yml` file and run: